Niccar95/tinysaves/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Setting Up Prisma Database

+Before you start:

+- Ensure you have Node.js installed on your machine.
+- Have npm or yarn for package management.
+- Set up a database (PostgreSQL, MySQL, SQLite, MongoDB, etc.).
+- Prisma CLI will be installed as part of the setup process.